wds4/DCoSL/dips/conceptGraph/README.md

 # The Concept Graph

+## prerequisites

-In DCoSL, data is represented as a [graph](../../glossary/graph.md), with [nodes](../../glossary/node.md) and [edges](../../glossary/relationship.md).
+DIP-0: In DCoSL, data is represented as a [graph](../../glossary/graph.md), with [nodes](../../glossary/node.md) and [edges](../../glossary/relationship.md).
 A concept graph is a graph with additional structure, as described though this series of DIPs.

 A [simple list](../../glossary/simpleList.md) will be defined (in [DIP-106](106.md)) as a node with particular characteristics.
 The idea of a simple list will then mature into the notion of a [concept](../../glossary/concept.md) ([DIP-111](111.md)).

 See a list of [important concepts](importantConcepts.md).

-## prerequisites

-- [DIP-03](../coreProtocol/03.md): Representation of a graph using simple lists.

 ## DIPS 100-199: the Concept Graph